SouthernMethodistUniversity/data/sections/discussion.md

 What ethical considerations might ensue?
 Is IRB sufficient or are there additional considerations?
 What does it mean to use data collected for one purpose for another purpose?
 What is left out?
 What humanities questions can you ask?

-Big Data, Medium Data, Small Data
-Curated data, Clean data
+* Big Data, Medium Data, Small Data, Curated data, Clean data

 [Humanities Data in the Library: Integrity, Form, Access by Thomas Padilla](http://www.dlib.org/dlib/march16/padilla/03padilla.html)